stockmouton/stockmouton.github.io/articles/hyperinflation.md

 $$ \text{bond yield} = \frac{\text{annual coupon payment}}{\text{current bond price}}$$

-As a quick example, a bond with a face value of $\text{\$1000}$ with a fixed coupon's rate of 5% per year leads to a total coupon annual payment of $\text{\$50}$. if the price of the bonds decrease to $\text{\$900}$ the yield is now $\frac{50}{900} = 0.55 = 55\%$ which is higher than the original coupon's rate and makes the bond more interesting.
-Not only one would buy that bond at lower price, but one would also receives a higher annual interest rate relative to its investment.
-Also, if one would keep it until maturity date, one would still receive the full face (which is still $1000).
+As a quick example, a bond with a face value of $\text{\$1000}$ with a fixed coupon's rate of 5% per year leads to a total coupon annual payment of $\text{\$50}$. if the price of the bonds decrease to $\text{\$900}$ the yield is now $\frac{50}{900} = 0.55 = 5.5\%$ which is higher than the original coupon's rate and makes the bond more interesting.

+Not only one would buy that bond at a lower price, but one would also receives a higher annual interest rate relative to its investment.
+Also, if one would keep it until maturity date, one would still receive the full face value (which is still $1000 and which increase even more the yield at amturity).

-> Sidenote: *By definition, the yield is inversely linked to the bond price: if the yield increase, the bond price decrease and vice-versa.*
+> Sidenote: *Note that by definition, the yield is inversely linked to the bond price: if the yield increase, the bond price decrease and vice-versa.*

 Bonds yields are a good measure for investors because you can compare it directly to the inflation rate or your expected inflation rate for the period of time you want to hold onto it.
 This means that the current inflation rate has a direct impact on bonds yield: Outside of any external intervention, supply and demands on bonds should move their price such that their yield satisify the following:

 $$ \text{yield} > \text{inflation rate} \Rightarrow \text{current price} < \frac{\text{coupon's value}}{\text{inflation rate}}$$

 So far so good.
 So what is the catch?

-Bonds don't provide a high yield comapred to other potential assets and they still suffer from 2 kinds of risk.
+For a first bonds don't provide a high expected ROI so one might not be interested to trade bonds, And second they still suffer from 2 kinds of risk.

 #### How to perceive bonds risk?
 The first risk is inflation.
 Since bonds are quite long term investment because of the low yield they provide.
 They are quite susceptible to expected inflation.
 As we've seen bonds yield will have to go up if inflation goes up because investors won't hold on bonds that make them lose some purchasing powers.

 This means that if you buy a bond and you plan to sell it, you better hope that the inflation rate will not increase.
-Because, first your real ROI will be lower and second, you will have to sell your bonds at a lower price.
-So investors spend some times trying to predict inflation rate to make sure they are buying bonds at a too high prices.
+Because, first your real ROI will be lower and second, you will have to sell your bonds at a lower price (remember, bond yield increase means bond price decrease).
+So investors spend some times trying to predict inflation to make sure they are not buying bonds at a too high prices.

 This is why a stabilized inflation rate is not dangerous to the open market.
 If it does not move, it does not impact bonds yield.

 This inflation risk is especially important for long-term bonds (>3 years until maturity date).
 Now for bonds that have their maturity date much closer, there is another risk: the borrower might not be able to return the principals on maturity date.
 We say that the bond default.

 It's rare to see a bond default before the maturity date because the coupon's annual payment should not be very high for the borrower.
 At maturity on the other hand, the total principal is huge.
-And if the borrower as not used the money in a sufficiently smart way to be able to grow enough and make enough money, it might be in trouble to reimburse the full amount.
+And if the borrower does not have the money or is struggling to issue new bonds, it might be in trouble to reimburse the full amount.

 When the economy is all right and the company legit, the borrower will just  roll-over its debt to avoid defaulting its bonds.
 It just means issuing new bonds to be able to pay back previous bonds and keeps going.
 The risk is then pushed on the new bondholders.

-But this asked one question: how do you know that a company is legit?
+All of this ask one question: how do you know that a company is legit?

 #### Rating agencies
 This is when rating agencies comes into the picture.
 Their goal is to rate bonds on their default risk.
 The rating agencies look at companies fundamentals and conclude on a grade.
 There is quite a lot of different grades and those grades are different between agencies but ultimately, those grades are separated into two categories: "investment grade" or "junk bonds".

 The distinction has a big impact on bonds price because naturally, investors will want a higher yield for a higher risk.
-If a company starts to struggle financially, its bond might be downgraded by rating agencies and if they happen to fall under the junk bonds umbrella, the market will react by asking for a higher yield and so, the bond price of that company will fall.
+If a company starts to struggle financially, its bond might be downgraded by rating agencies and the grade can fall under the junk bonds umbrella.
+The bond market will react by asking for a higher yield and so, the bond price of that company will fall.

 This starts a domino effect for the company because now, issuing new bonds will needs a higher coupon's rate which increase the cost of borrowing for the company and also increase the risk of default its bonds.

-This is especially bad for companies called "zombies company".
-Zombies company are the ones struggling to survive, they usually make barely enough money to sustain its operation and pays its bondholders.
-And their outlook is not great (this is actually the main difference with a growth stocks, usually running on debt too, but with a highly expected success).
+This is especially bad for companies called "zombies company" which are the ones struggling to survive, they make barely enough (or not enough) money to sustain its operation and pays its interest.
+And their outlook is not great (this is actually the main difference with growth companies, usually running on debt too, but with a highly expected success).

 Those zombie companies are in real trouble if rates increase and so are very risky.